ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 If you are configuring this tool integration as you are creating the toolchain, follow these steps:

 1. If you are storing your source code in a GitLab repo, in the Configurable Integrations section, click **GitLab**.
-If you are configuring this tool integration on {{site.data.keyword.Bluemix_notm}} Public and you have not authorized {{site.data.keyword.Bluemix_notm}} to access GitLab, click **Authorize** to go to the GitLab website.
+If you are configuring this tool integration on {{site.data.keyword.Bluemix_notm}} Public and you did not authorize {{site.data.keyword.Bluemix_notm}} to access GitLab, click **Authorize** to go to the GitLab website.
 If you don't have an active GitLab session, you are prompted to log in.
 Click **Authorize Application** to allow {{site.data.keyword.Bluemix_notm}} to access your GitLab account.
-If you have an active GitLab session but you haven't entered your password recently, you might be prompted to enter your GitLab password to confirm.
+If you have an active GitLab session but you didn't enter your password recently, you might be prompted to enter your GitLab password to confirm.
 1. If you are using a repo on your own GitLab server, in the Configurable Integrations section, click **Add custom server**.

  The network must be able to access the target GitLab server from an {{site.data.keyword.Bluemix_notm}} Dedicated environment.